xulong0826/MSCoD/README.md

 We provide samples for all SBDD baselines in the [sample]() Google Drive folder.

 You may download the `all_samples.tar.gz` and then `tar xzvf all_samples.tar.gz`, which extracts all the pt files into `samples` folder for evaluation.

-Great thanks to @duerrsimon for his kind support in resolving rendering issues! -->